1. Resource Library

 • 60% of c-level executives agree that their AR department hasn’t been prioritized as much as other departments for digitization (Wakefield and Versapay)

-The accounts receivable statistics we discussed earlier make a solid case for AR being an essential part of overall customer experience.
+The statistics we discussed earlier make a solid case for AR being an essential part of overall customer experience.
 Yet, the majority of businesses have yet to make the necessary changes to ensure their AR function is delivering on this priority.

 72% of respondents in Wakefield and Versapay’s survey say they’re at least somewhat concerned that their AR department is not customer-oriented enough.
 45% say they are extremely or very concerned about this.